SouljaVR/AutoImmobilizeOSC/README.md

 If you need any help with this, feel free to message me on Discord.
 BigSoulja#8888

 If this helped you and you want to show appreciation, feel free to star this repository.
-Or even better, [buy me a coffee!](https://ko-fi.com/bigsoulja)
+Or you could [buy me a coffee!](https://ko-fi.com/bigsoulja) Anything is really appreciated.

 ## Credits: